stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

 parallelisation to the loops over vertical levels.
 This is because, in the full NEMO code, the horizontal domain is already decomposed over MPI processes and there is no attempt to exploit the parallelism available in the vertical.
-This paralllelism is available throughout the majority of the code.
+This parallelism is available throughout the majority of the code.
 (Of course, it would also be possible to use OpenMP to parallelise the horizontal domain in NEMO so as to reduce the number of MPI processes and resulting inter-process communication.)